johnrock16/reactnd-project-myreads-starter/README.md

 ## Installation

-For install My-Reads you need install npm before.
+To install my-reads you need to install npm first
 ```bash
 npm install
 ```